Returning to Ireland and COVID-19

 - Ship crew, including the maritime master, in Ireland as part of their work

-- People arriving from a country on the 'COVID-19 green list'
+- People arriving from a country marked as ‘green’ as part of the EU traffic lights system

 What to do if you develop symptoms of COVID-19